sternenseemann/spacecookie/README.md

 So what does that all mean?
 These are the rules for a gophermap file:

-* comment lines (called info lines in Spacecookie's code) are just lines of text.
+* comment lines (called info lines in spacecookie's code) are just lines of text.
 They must not contain a tab!
 They will be displayed as lines of text by the gopher client.
 * menu entries for files or directories start with a single char which specifies the file type, followed by the text for that file without a space or tab between them!
 Then the path is added after a tab.
 * "Links" to other servers are like file/directory menu entries but the server's hostname and its port must be added (tab-separated).

 The file type characters are defined in [RFC1436](https://tools.ietf.org/html/rfc1436#page-10).
-Detailed documentation on the gophermap format [can be found here](./docs/gophermap-pygopherd.txt) (taken from the pygopherd man page).
+Detailed documentation on the gophermap format [can be found here](./docs/gophermap-pygopherd.txt).